hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Documented Attributes

-* **API Name & Description** - Provides short description of the objective for this API with the supported HTTP request method (POST, GET, etc).
+* **API Name & Description** - Provides short description of the objective for this API with the supported HTTP request method (POST, GET, DELETE, PATCH, PUT etc).
 * **API Path** - Provides detail URL path as the end-point to issue the API call.
 * **API Parameter** - Provides the client to input information such as the object for the manipulation, select a filter to limit the returned objects, and other purposes.
 * **API Data/Body/Payload** - This the data passed along in different part of the REST API usually associated with operation such as POST/PATCH/PUT